PPWO LOGO

 • In April 2024, the Biden administration issued a new final rule altering the overtime regulations.

-• The rule increases the minimum salary threshold by nearly 65% and automatically updates the threshold every three years.
+• The rule increased the minimum salary threshold by nearly 65% and implemented automatic updates to the threshold every three years.

 • DOL gave employers only two months to come into compliance.